AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

 \name Debug Assertions, Warnings and Errors

 \anchor GrpALibMacros_dbgmessages

-The macros listed here are defined in two different versions, depending on the \alib distribution.
-With single <b>%ALib Modules</b> that do not incorporate class
-\ref alib::lang::Report and family, namespace function
-\ref alib::lang::DbgSimpleALibMsg (and overloads) are used to write the messages.
-The default implementation of this message invokes \b %assert(false) if the message is of error type.<br>
-There is a very simple "plug-in" concept in place that allows redirecting this method to a user-defined one which may act differently.

-If class \b report is included in the selected \alib distribution, two things happen:
-- the aforementioned plug-in is implemented and an \alib Report is generated inside the plug-in function.
-- The macros themselves are redefined to directly use the \alib Report facility.
-Such redefinition happens "in the middle" of header inclusion (as early as possible), with the effect that most classes of \alib are compiled using the simple version, but still use the mechanics of \alib Reports.
-Other parts of \alib classes, and of course all user code, will have the more sophisticated, report-based versions of the macros in place.
-The huge advantage of them is, that those accept an arbitrary list of arguments which are boxed and passed to a formatter.
-This allows easily composing detailed and formatted debug messages.
+These macros are used with debug-builds of \alib, respectively when symbol \ref ALIB_DEBUG is given.
+They provide shortcuts into functions of the small foundational module \ref alib_mod_assert.

 If also module \alib_alox is compiled into the library, then a plug-in that uses
 \alox for the message output is used.
-See class \alox{ALoxReportWriter} for more information.
+See class \alox{ALoxAssertionPlugin} for more information.

 @{
 \def ALIB_ERROR
   Writes the given message objects as an error.

+  @param domain The domain of the assertion.
+(Usually the \alibmod_nl.)
   @param ...
 The objects used to format the message string.

 \def ALIB_WARNING
   Writes the given message objects as an warning.

+  @param domain The domain of the assertion.
+(Usually the \alibmod_nl.)
   @param ...
 The objects used to format the message string.

 \def ALIB_MESSAGE
   Writes the given message.

+  @param domain The domain of the assertion.
+(Usually the \alibmod_nl.)
   @param ...
 The objects used to format the message string.

 \def ALIB_ASSERT
   If given condition is \c false, error message "Assertion Failed" is written.

   @param cond  The condition assert.
+  @param domain The domain of the assertion.
+(Usually the \alibmod_nl.)

 \def ALIB_ASSERT_ERROR
   If given condition is \c false, given message objects are written as an error.

   @param cond  The condition assert.
+  @param domain The domain of the assertion.
+(Usually the \alibmod_nl.)
   @param ...
 The objects used to format the message string.

 \def ALIB_ASSERT_WARNING
   If given condition is \c false, given message objects are written as a warning.

   @param cond  The condition assert.
+  @param domain The domain of the assertion.
+(Usually the \alibmod_nl.)
   @param ...
 The objects used to format the message string.

 \def ALIB_ASSERT_MESSAGE
   If given condition is \c false, given message objects are written as a message.

   @param cond  The condition assert.
+  @param domain The domain of the assertion.
+(Usually the \alibmod_nl.)
   @param ...
 The objects used to format the message string.

 \def ALIB_ASSERT_RESULT_EQUALS